[GUIDE] Prior art searches and patents: the guide

 A preliminary step to filing a patent application, the prior art search must allow you to ensure that there is no pre-existing element likely to prevent you from obtaining a favorable response to your patent application.

-Conversely, how can we take advantage of the examination period to block a patent application by a competitor which could prove embarrassing?
+Conversely, how can one take advantage of the examination period to block a potentially troublesome patent application from a competitor?

-Follow the guide to understand everything about searching for patent prior art.
+Follow the guide to understand everything about patent prior art searches!

 To be admissible, a patent application must demonstrate the innovative and innovative nature of the process, material or technology that one wishes to patent.
 Indeed, it is impossible to patent an element that already exists in the public domain.